 While ADS-B is the primary surveillance system for operations over the Australian continent, secondary surveillance radar will remain the primary system used by controllers for a period of time.
 As such, the exemption would apply only to controlled terminal areas and the narrow J-curved airspace overlying the east and southeast coasts from north of Cairns to west of Adelaide.

 The exemption period would last until December 2015, at which time all operators would be required to be ADS-B compliant.
-The proposal, which underwent a comment period and is now being reviewed for potential changes, outlines various requirements operators must follow in order to be eligible: Operators must submit a written request for the exemption no less than four weeks prior to the intended operation and include a clear implementation plan with target dates for installation of ADS-B equipment.
+The proposal, which underwent a comment period and is now being reviewed for potential changes, outlines various requirements operators must follow in order to be eligible: Operators must submit a written request for the exemption no less than 14 days prior to the intended operation and include a clear implementation plan with target dates for installation of ADS-B equipment.